 Spiders have some characteristics that differentiate them from insects.
 They have eight legs rather than six, and they have no wings or antennae.
-Spiders also eat insects as their main source of food.
-Even though it may be quite unpleasant to find spiders inside your home, they are actually helpful creatures when they're found out in nature as they help to keep the populations of insects at a reasonable level.
+Spiders also eat insects as their primary source of food.
+It may be quite unpleasant to find spiders inside your home.
+Spiders are actually helpful creatures when they’re found out in nature as they help to keep the populations of insects at a reasonable level.
 When they invade our homes, however, they become much more harmful than they are helpful!

 Are spiders dangerous?

 Most spider species, such as the wolf spider, are not harmful to humans other than being a nuisance to deal with.
-When wolf spiders invade, the most you will need to worry about is their large, frightening appearance and a possible bite.
+When wolf spiders invade, the most you will need to worry about is their significant, frightening appearance and a possible bite.
 Fortunately, wolf spider bites are not dangerous, despite the pain they cause.
-The real danger comes when poisonous arachnids such as black widow or brown recluse spiders find a way into your home.
-Bites from these spiders can cause major neurological or tissue damage, depending on the amount of venom injected and your sensitivity to the bite.
-If you suspect that you or someone you know has been bitten by a brown recluse or black widow spider, it is important to seek medical help immediately to make sure more severe reactions do not occur.
+The real danger comes when poisonous arachnids such as a black widow or brown recluse spiders find a way into your home.
+Bites from these spiders can cause significant neurological or tissue damage, depending on the amount of venom injected and your sensitivity to the bite.
+If you suspect that you or someone you know has been bitten by a brown recluse or black widow spider, you must seek medical help immediately.

 Why do I have a spider problem?